computefoundation/gnu-linux-shell-scripting.packaged-solutions/openurl/README.md

 ## Features

-* Use up to 9 GUI and 7 terminal browsers/brower commands.
+* Use up to 9 GUI and 7 terminal browser commands.
 * Specify a configuration option (e.g. open in GUI browser 3) per alias or URL (see [url-aliases](url-aliases) for more information).
 * Dump each URL's output to a terminal window.
 * Output the parsed URLs to the clipboard.